-The US has quite the history with road trips.
+The US has quite a history with road trips.
 Families have them as a group activity, young people take part in them for the adventure.
-There are even examples of the corporate world adopting them for team building events.
+There are even examples of the corporate world adopting them for team-building events.

 Today we are going to delve a bit into the history of road trips and what makes them so appealing.
 On the way, we will see whether or not they are even worth it nowadays.
 And we will learn why moving across the country is not a good excuse for a road trip.
 Shall we start?